lucchesicorey-tech/C.Lucchesi.SpoofV2/README.md

 Click "Create codespace on main".

 2. Prepare the Environment
-Once the terminal opens at the bottom, copy and paste these commands in order to fix the Node.js and Bun versions:
+Once the terminal opens at the bottom, copy and paste these commands to fix the Node.js and Bun versions:

 Bash
 # 1. Upgrade Node.js (Required for Astro)